Derek Wilkins

 Salmon Dinner for Two

-Published in How To
+Published in How To, Seafood

 This Salmon Dinner for Two could not be easier to make, either for a weeknight dinner or for a special occasion for two.
 The best news?
 All you need is a sheet pan, and Dinner is Done Easy in under 45 minutes with a minimum of cleanup!
 2 generous servings Ingredients: 2 center-cut Faroe Island Salmon Filets…